The Lansdowne Heracles at the Getty Villa

-As De Saint Phalle and Tinguely moved to an old country inn outside of Paris at the end of 1963, she began making a new type of works: figurative reliefs of women, brides, dragons, and monsters.
-In 1965, Niki made her first sculptures for which she became most famous, the Nanas, with “nana” meaning in French “dame” or “chick.”
+As De Saint Phalle and Tinguely moved to an old country inn outside of Paris at the end of 1963, she began making new types of works, figurative reliefs of women, brides, dragons, and monsters.
+In 1965, De Saint Phalle made her first sculpture for which she became most famous, the Nanas, with “nana” meaning in French “dame” or “chick.”

-The French-born, American-raised artist is one of the most significant female and feminist artists of the 20th century, and one of the few to receive recognition in the male-dominated art world during her lifetime”.
+The French-born, American-raised artist is one of the most significant female and feminist artists of the 20th century, and one of the few to receive recognition in the male-dominated art world during her lifetime.